Health officials identify first known monkeypox case in Louisiana

 The department announced the first case in a Louisiana resident was found in the New Orleans region.
 Another case was found in someone visiting Louisiana from outside the state.

-While no other infections have been identified as of Thursday afternoon, the state said it suspects their have likely been other undiagnosed cases in Louisiana before Thursday's announcement.
+While no other infections have been identified as of Thursday afternoon, the state said it suspects there have likely been other undiagnosed cases in Louisiana before Thursday's announcement.

 Read the full news release below.